 The Local Control Accountability Plan is a component of the Local Control Funding Formula (LCFF).
 Under the LCFF, all local educational agencies are required to prepare an LCAP, which describes how districts intend to meet annual goals for all pupils, with specific activities to address state and local priorities.

-The Laguna Beach Unified School District thanks the community for its efforts in the development of this Local Control Accountability Plan.
+The Laguna Beach Unified School District thanks the community for its efforts in the development of the annual Local Control Accountability Plan.